 Periodically our systems will issue an unbind request to your application.
 An unbind_resp PDU should then be sent by your application, followed by the application attempting to automatically reconnect (see Re-Connect Behaviour of ESME Applications).

-The receiver channel should remain permanently bound into the SMSC.
+When using the SMPP API receiver channel should remain permanently bound into the SMSC.
 If the bind fails a reconnect should be attempted (see Re-Connect Behaviour of ESME Applications).

 Re-Connect Behaviour of ESME Applications

 This will generally be determined by the purpose of the application, however most applications that have any resiliency requirements will need to incorporate some type of re-connect algorithm in order to deal with connection/network/SMSC problems.